jackboyla/cursor_worktrial/ideas/git_idea_new.md

 # Best Practices for AI-Assisted Development Workflows

+> The goal of this is not just to propose a single blog post.
+Just also share how I'm thinking about the whole problem. and 'learn git' was just a simple example i can elicit from the internet

 Imagine this: you open Cursor, request a new feature in YOLO-mode, and watch it start working.
 You flip back to Slack, reply to a few messages, check email, and then come back...

 It's still running.